-The student's old-fashioned poverty, however, does put him at a potential advantage-if only he could see it.
-He does have marginal freedoms, a small area of liberty which as yet escapes the totalitarian contror of the spectacle.
+The student's old-fashioned poverty, however. does put him at a potential advantage -- if only he could see it.
+He does have marginal freedoms, a small area of liberty which as yet escapes the totalitarian control of the spectacle.
 His flexible working-hours permit him adventure and experiment.
-But he is a sucker for punishment, and freedom scares him to death: he feels safer in the straightjacketed space-time of lecture hall and weekly "essay".
-He is quite happy with this open prison organised for his "benefit", and, though not constrained, as are most people, to separate work and leisure, he does so of his own accord hypocritically proclaiming all the while his contempt for assiduity and grey men.
+But he is a sucker for punishment and freedom scares him to death: he feels safer in the straight-jacketed space-time of lecture hall and weekly "essay".
+He is quite happy with this open prison organized for his "benefit", and, though not constrained, as are most people, to separate work and leisure, he does so of his own accord--hypocritically proclaiming all the while his contempt for assiduity and grey men.
 He embraces every available contradiction and then mutters darkly about the "difficulties of communication" from the uterine warmth of his religious, artistic or political clique.

 Driven by his freely-chosen depression, he submits himself to the subsidiary police force of psychiatrists set up by the avant-garde of repression.
-The university mental health clinics are run by the student mutual organisation, which sees this institution as a grand victory for student unionism and social progress.
+The university mental health clinics are run by the student mutual organization, which sees this institution as a grand victory for student unionism and social progress.
 Like the Aztecs who ran to greet Cortes's sharpshooters, and then wondered what made the thunder and why men fell down, the students flock to the psycho-police stations with their "problems".

 The real poverty of his everyday life finds its immediate, phantastic compensation in the opium of cultural commodities.
 In the cultural spectacle he is allotted his habitual role of the dutiful disciple.
 Although he is close to the production-point, access to the Sanctuary of Thought is forbidden, and he is obliged to discover "modern culture" as an admiring spectator.
 Art is dead, but the student is necrophiliac.
-He peeks at the corpse in cine-clubs and theatres, buys its fish-fingers from the cultural supermarket.
+He peeks at the corpse in cine-clubs and theaters, buys its fish-fingers from the cultural supermarket.
 Consuming unreservedly, he is in his element: he is the living proof of all the platitudes of American market research: a conspicuous consumer, complete with induced irrational preference for Brand X (Camus, for example), and irrational prejudice against Brand Y (Sartre, perhaps).

-Impervious to real passions, he seeks titillation in the battles between his anaemic gods, the stars of a vacuous heaven: Althusser - Garaudy - Barthes - Picard - Lefebvre - Lévi-Strauss - Halliday - de Chardin - Brassens ...; and between their rival theologies, designed like all theologies to mask the real problems by creating false ones: humanism - existentialism - scientism structuralism - cyberneticism - new criticism - dialectics-of-naturism metaphilosophism ....
+Impervious to real passions, he seeks titillation in the battles between his anaemic gods, the stars of a vacuous heaven: Althusser--Garaudy--Barthes--Picard--Lefebvre--Levi-Strauss--Halliday-deChardin--Brassens... and between their rival theologies, designed like all theologies to mask the real problems by creating false ones: humanism-existentialism--scientism--structuralism--cyberneticism--new criticism--dialectics-of-naturism--metaphilosophism...

-He thinks he is avant-garde if he has seen the latest Godard or "participated" in the latest happening.
+He thinks he is avant-garde if he has seen the latest happening.
 He discovers "modernity" as fast as the market can produce its ersatz version of long outmoded (though once important) ideas; for him, every rehash is a cultural revolution.
 His principal concern is status, and he eagerly snaps up all the paperback editions of important and "difficult" texts with which mass culture has filled the bookstores.
+(If he had an atom of self-respect or lucidity, he would knock them off.
+But no: conspicuous consumers always pay!).
 Unfortunately, he cannot read, so he devours them with his gaze, and enjoys them vicariously through the gaze of his friends.
 He is an other-directed voyeur.